kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.700   SFAR No. 111—Lavatory Oxygen Systems.

-The requirements of §121.1500 of this chapter also apply to this part.
+The requirements of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1500   SFAR No. 111—Lavatory Oxygen Systems.|§121.1500]] of this chapter also apply to this part.

 </div>